Asia Choral Grand Prix: Organizing committee and member cities

 The hosting of each annual ACGP competition is rotated among the five-member countries.

 History

 The Asia Choral Grand Prix was inspired by the European Grand Prix for Choral Singing.
-The competition was initiated by the Cultural Center of the Philippines, who also organizes the Andrea O. Veneracion International Choral Festival, through meetings with the Singapore International Choral Festival and the Bali International Choir Festival organizers which first took place in July 2017.
+The competition was initiated by the Cultural Center of the Philippines, who also organize the Andrea O. Veneracion International Choral Festival, through meetings with the Singapore International Choral Festival and the Bali International Choir Festival organizers which first took place in July 2017.
 During the closing and awarding ceremonies of the competition's first edition, the Malaysian Choral Eisteddfod International Choir Festival was introduced as the new ACGP festival member.